 Halloween is fast approaching and there are lots of things to do and buy before the big day of spooks, candy, and fun.
 Here are some alternatives to the holiday standards to keep your family green and save you money.

 Every year purchasing a new costume, especially for children, can be very expensive.
-With a standard price of $40 per costume, this can add up quickly for a family, and to make it worse, the costume can only be used once since it will be a whole year before the next holiday.
+With a standard price of $40 per costume or more, this can add up quickly for a family, and to make it worse, the costume can only be used once since it will be a whole year before the next holiday.

 These are just a few quick tips to allow your Halloween to stay spooky while staying green.
 For more tips on staying green this Halloween, check out these other great articles: